carrot69/keep-presence/README.md

                                   Usage: two numbers (ex. -r 3 10).
 Execute actions based on a random interval between start and stop seconds.
                                   Note: Overwrites the seconds argument.

+-t TIMEOUT, --timeout TIMEOUT
+                                  Define a time limit to run in (s)econds, (m)inutes or (h)ours.
+Example: 10s for 10 seconds, 10m for 10 minutes, 10h for 10 hours.

 ```